The UK Working Group on Non-communicable Diseases

 The UK Working Group on NCDs

-The UK Working Group on NCDs was founded in early 2018 to advocate for strong UK government representation at the United Nations High-level Meeting on NCDs, held in September that year.
-In 2019, our attention turned to the lead-up to the UN High-Level Meeting on Universal Health Coverage, advocating that NCD prevention and control be included as a core component.
-Most recently, the Working Group has pivoted its attention to the clear links between COVID-19 and chronic conditions, acting as a focal point for information-sharing between its member organisations.
+The UK Working Group on NCDs was founded in early 2018 to advocate for strong UK government representation at the United Nations High-level Meeting (UNHLM) on NCDs, held in September that year.
+In 2019, attention pivoted to the lead-up to the UNHLM on Universal Health Coverage, advocating that NCD prevention and control be included as a core component.
+In 2020/2, it focused on the clear links between COVID-19 and chronic conditions.
+In 2025, the UKWG has turned its attention to the next UNHLM on HCDs, to be held on September 2025, including the publication of a briefing document and meeting with the UK government in the months leading to the HLM, advocating for NCDs as an international development priority.

 The UK Working Group on NCDs has been proud to be a UK member of the NCD Alliance since 2019, and in 2020 and 2021 received $15,000 grants from the NCD Alliance’s Civil Society Solidarity Fund on NCDs and COVID-19.
 In 2020/21 this culminated in a successful webinar on ‘Resourcing for health‘, and 2021/2 we were able substantially to increase our engagement with people with lived experience of NCDs through a project focusing on overseas development assistance and NCDs in an era of COVID-19.